martinphellwig/CaTDD/READ_ME.txt

 ------------------------------------------------------------------------
-*) Design By Contract is a US registered trademark (78342277) by Interactive Software Engineering, Inc. aka Eiffel Software.
+*) Design By Contract is a US registered trademark (78342277) by Interactive Software Engineering, Inc. trading as Eiffel Software.